WaseemWeshahi/Algoirthmic-softwares/readme.txt

 The way we determine if a solution is "better" or not, is by looking at the maximum value of finishing times but only on the machines involved in the swithcing.

 * We only consider "valid neighbours", as in, solutions that do not have more than 3 different distinct types.

+** We can change this condition so that we keep looking for new placements and neighbours until we get a more balanced solution, but it is costly so it was only applied for smaller inputs.